kago1988/dockerize-Flask-server/Readme.md

 # Encapsulate a Flask server in a docker container

-This tutorial is inspired by the YouTuber "Tech Primer" and shows how to encapsulate a NodeJS Server in a docker container.
+This tutorial is inspired by the YouTuber "SelfTuts" and shows how to encapsulate a NodeJS Server in a docker container.

 ## Git clone the application